jpreardon/flickr-wp-upload/worklog.md

 ## TODO

-- Check status after upload for errors
+- Refactor rotation code
-- Move files to a subdirectory after load option?
+- Move files to a subdirectory after load (as an option)?
 - Stream photos instead of straight post?
-- **Problem**: Many images are not rotated properly.
-I have a feeling this might require manual intervention. :( Maybe they should be [rotated](https://www.daniweb.com/programming/software-development/code/216426/rotating-an-image-python) before they are uploaded.

 ## Overall Notes